 1. Gospel of John.

-Briefly, 1 Peter, 2 Peter, 1 John, 2 John, 3 John, Jude, Philemon, James, 2 Thessalonians, Acts and Mark appear for the first time in fragments or completely (3 John, 1 and 2 Timothy) in third and fourth century witnesses.
+Briefly, 1 Peter, 2 Peter, 1 John, 2 John, 3 John, Jude, Philemon, James, 2 Thessalonians, Acts, and Mark appear for the first time in fragments or completely (3 John, 1 and 2 Timothy) in the third and fourth century witnesses.
 This falsifies White's boast that there are 'papyri manuscripts that can be dated to within 100 years of the writing of the New Testament'.
-The time gap for the Pauline writings is considerable.
-Paul wrote sometime in the 40's and 50's and the earliest fragmentary witnesses of his letters appear from c.
-200, thereby giving us easily 100+ years gap between the writing of Paul's epistles and their earliest extant manuscript.
+The time gap for Pauline's writings is considerable.
+Paul wrote sometime in the 40s and 50s, and the earliest fragmentary witnesses of his letters appear from c.
+200, thereby giving us a 100+ years gap between the writing of Paul's epistles and their earliest extant manuscript.
 Matthew and Luke, on the other hand, appear for the first time in fragments in c.
-200. The earliest fragment of Revelation is p98, late second (or early third) century, containing only part of chapter 1 verses 13-20.
+200. The earliest fragment of Revelation is p98, late second (or early third) century, containing only part of chapter 1, verses 13-20.
 The earliest fragment of Hebrew is p46, c.
-200. Another early fragment of Hebrew is p12, dated late third century, containing Hebrews 1:1.
+200. Another early fragment of Hebrew is p12, dated the late third century, containing Hebrews 1:1.

-White's assertion definitely holds true only for the gospel of John, the tiny fragment p52 being its earliest witness, as well as the other second century fragment p90.
-The gap could be brought down to within hundred years in the case of Matthew, Luke and Hebrews - provided we consider the latest composition dates and grant the earliest possible dates to their respective manuscripts.
-The gap between the earliest manuscript and the original document may be more realistically brought down to within hundred years when it comes to Revelation and Titus.
-But for the vast majority of the New Testament writings, the manuscript evidence begins to surface sometime after 100 years of their writing.
+White's assertion definitely holds true only for the gospel of John, the tiny fragment p52 being its earliest witness, and the other second-century fragment p90.
+The gap could be brought down to within a hundred years in the case of Matthew, Luke, and Hebrews - provided we consider the latest composition dates and grant the earliest possible dates to their respective manuscripts.
+The gap between the earliest manuscript and the original document may be more realistically brought down to within a hundred years of Revelation and Titus.
+However, for the vast majority of the New Testament writings, the manuscript evidence begins to surface sometime after 100 years of their writing.

-To assert that there are '12 papyri manuscripts dated to within 100 years of the writing of the New Testament' can be highly misleading as it gives the impression as if there are manuscripts for all the separate New Testament writings dated to within hundred years of their composition.
-White should have clarified that these 12 papyri manuscripts do not contain the entire New Testament and, moreover, the manuscripts of most New Testament writings are separated from their originals by over 100 years.
+To assert that there are '12 papyri manuscripts dated to within 100 years of the writing of the New Testament can be highly misleading as it gives the impression that there are manuscripts for all the separate New Testament writings dated to within a hundred years of their composition.
+White should have clarified that these 12 papyri manuscripts do not contain the entire New Testament and that the manuscripts of most New Testament writings have been separated from their originals for over 100 years.

-From the first Christian century the manuscript evidence is completely lacking.
-From the first half of the second century we have small fragments from the gospel of John.
+From the first Christian century, the manuscript evidence is completely lacking.
+We have small fragments from the gospel of John from the first half of the second century.
 Substantial manuscript evidence begins to surface only from c.
-200 onwards and even then a number of New Testament writings are completely absent in these c.
+200 onwards, and even then, a number of New Testament writings are completely absent in these c.
 200 witnesses.

-Based on the above brief discussion, it comes as no surprise that Ehrman, an informed textual critic, challenged White "to cite all 12 papyri manuscripts that can be dated to within 100 years of the writing of the New Testament."
+Based on the above brief discussion, it is no surprise that Ehrman, an informed textual critic, challenged White "to cite all 12 papyri manuscripts that can be dated to within 100 years of the writing of the New Testament.

 B) There are 12 papyri manuscripts which date from within 100 years of the writing of the last New Testament writing